Mason Epidemiologist Amira Roess on COVID-19 Testing, Opening the Economy

 The university has decided to extend the cancellation of all events through August 8.
 We made this decision after considering the Centers for Disease Control’s guidance and recommendations from a working group that included faculty, staff and deans.

-- The Center for the Arts is closed to the public, as well as in-person and phone transactions.
+- The Center for the Arts, which is closed to the public, as well as in-person and phone transactions, will host a virtual event, Looking Ahead: A Virtual Conversation with the Center for the Arts, on June 23 at 7 p.m.
 You can contact the CFA ticket office via email.

-- EagleBank Arena is closed through June 10.
-All scheduled events have been postponed and some have been cancelled.
+- EagleBank Arena has cancelled all events through August 7.
 Ticket buyers should keep their tickets and can contact Ticketmaster (TM) at 1-800-653-8000 for more information.
 Event promoters are working to finalize rescheduled show information.
 When a new date is confirmed, TM will email customers to let them know new date and explain how to request a refund.
 Check back on this page and the EagleBank site for updated information.
 Call 703-993-3000.

 Yes.
 The Center for the Arts, along with Mason's College of Visual and Performing Arts, is presenting Mason Arts at Home, a collection of live-streamed performances, releases of previously recorded content, and interactive activities.

 Presentations will feature professional guest artists, talented alumni, students, and faculty.